projectodd/stilts.projectodd.org/motivation.md

 STOMP is an awesome model and wire protocol for passing messages between parties, without implying any particular pub/sub model.
-Instead of simply exposing your existing internal message broker through a transliteration layer to the STOMP wire format, we have an opporunity to treat the STOMP end-point as an explicitly-designed API.
+Instead of simply exposing your existing internal message broker through a transliteration layer to the STOMP wire format, we have an opportunity to treat the STOMP end-point as an explicitly-designed API.

 When clients need request/response interaction, they use HTTP, which might ultimately